jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/okta.md

 1. As
     [Multi-factor authentication](https://www.okta.com/products/adaptive-multi-factor-authentication/)
-    can be done on the user's phone, we do not need to manage independant
+    can be done on the user's phone, we do not need to manage independent
     [security tokens](https://en.wikipedia.org/wiki/Security_token).
 1. Its
     [Multi-factor authentication](https://www.okta.com/products/adaptive-multi-factor-authentication/)